 Honors courses on all levels refine basic skills stressed in earlier courses and lead students to perfect analytical, evaluative, and critical skills.
 There is to be increased independence in study habits and in decision-making.
-These courses are designed for students of exceptional promise.
 The student:

 - 1. Must have received a grade of A in the regular prerequisite course or at least B in the honors prerequisite course for the previous year. - 2.
-Should be recommended by the teacher of the prerequisite course according to school guidelines, which will include an emphasis on the student's demonstrated desire and motivation to perform honors level work. - 3.
-Consideration will be given to performance on the most recent standardized test scores, as well as SOL test results. - 4.
-Must have parental approval and signature. - 5.
+Consideration will be given to performance on the most recent standardized test scores, as well as SOL test results. - 3.
+Must have parental approval and signature. - 4.
 May not drop after the first grading period report cards are issued.

 Advanced is classified as 8th Grade.

 Honors is classified as 9th -12th Grade.